Light scalars in light of UV/IR mixing: classicalization via synergy between Vainshtein and chameleon screenings: From K-essence to K-chameleon

 Under this transformation, \(\mathcal{L}_\Psi\) becomes\footnote{Note that if \(\Psi(x)\) transforms non-trivially under a gauge group, the partial derivative \(\partial_\mu\) is replaced by a covariant derivative without modifying the discussion, as the gauge connection commutes with the conformal factor.}

 where the Yukawa coupling acquires an effective \(\phi\)-dependence given by

 Consequently, a background with \(|\phi| \gg \Lambda_\Psi\) leads to a suppressed coupling \(y_C[\phi]\), reflecting another manifestation of the underlying chameleon screening mechanism.
-Like \(V(\phi)\), this operator serves as another example of a term that breaks the shift symmetry---otherwise preserved by the UV-screener responsible for classicalization---and hinders Vainshtein screening, thereby requiring suppression via chameleon screening.
+Like \(V(\phi)\), the Yukawa interaction serves as another example of a term that breaks the shift symmetry---otherwise preserved by the UV-screener responsible for classicalization---and hinders Vainshtein screening, thereby requiring suppression via chameleon screening.

 By analyzing the background fluctuations \(\delta \phi(x) \equiv \phi(x) - \overline{\phi}(r)\) using the classicalon solution~\eqref{background_sol}, we obtain the action~\eqref{L_eff_coupl} (retaining only the linear term in \(\delta \phi\)), but with the substitution \(y \mapsto y_C [\overline{\phi}(r)]\) in the effective parameters defined in~\eqref{eff_coupl}.
 Within the Vainshtein core (\(r \ll R_V\)), the radiative corrections in Eq.~\eqref{delta_m_eff} are then modified to